husarion/panther_ros/panther_hardware_interfaces/CODE_STRUCTURE.md

 ## EStop

-Implementation of strategies for emergency stop handling.
+Implementation of emergency stop handling.

+* `EStopInterface`: Interface for versioned emergency stop implementations.
+* `EStopPTH12X`: Class with specific logic for the Panther robot with version 1.20 and above.
+* `EStopPTH10X`: Class with specific logic for the Panther robot with version below 1.20.

 ## PantherSystemRosInterface